taehwa015/drRML/README.md

-# drRML: R package for estimating differences in restricted mean lifetimes
+# `drRML`: R package for estimating differences in restricted mean lifetimes

 ## Overview

-drRML is the R package to estimate differences in restricted mean lifetimes of two treatments using pseudo-observations.
+`drRML` is the R package to estimate differences in restricted mean lifetimes of two treatments using pseudo-observations.

 ## Installation
 ```r